4 min read June 08, 2021

 A 5-step yearly financial checkup to help you retire

-There are all sorts of regular check-ins on your to-do lists, from paying the bills to changing the oil.
+There are all sorts of regular check-ins on your to-do lists, from paying the bills to a health checkup.
 But when’s the last time you reviewed your retirement savings accounts?

-You can remedy that by adding a retirement review to your regular list of to-dos.
+You can help remedy that by adding a retirement review to your regular list of to-dos.

 Use this five-step list to help shore up the details—big and small.